Rodney Terry

-Rodney Eric Terry (born March 27, 1968) is an NBA scout for the New Orleans Pelicans, an ESPN analyst, and former American college basketball coach.
+Rodney Eric Terry (born March 27, 1968) is an NBA scout for the New Orleans Pelicans, an ESPN analyst, and assistant coach for the Vanderbilt Commodores.
 He previously served as head coach at the Fresno State from 2011 to 2018, University of Texas at El Paso from 2018 to 2021, and University of Texas at Austin from 2022 to 2025.

 Early life and education

 Born in Angleton, Texas, Terry graduated from Angleton High School and played college basketball at St. Edward's University in Austin, where he was the all-time leading scorer (record still stands as of 2025).
 Terry graduated from St. Edward's in 1990 with a bachelor's degree in business administration with a minor in physical education.

 Coaching career

 Early career

 Terry began his coaching career as an assistant coach at St. Edward's in the 1990–91 season.
 Then, Terry became an assistant at James Bowie High School also in Austin, where he would remain from 1991 to 1993.

 After his stint at Bowie, Terry became a head coach for the first time at Somerville High School in Somerville, Texas.
 In his two seasons at Somerville (1993 to 1995), Terry went 49–21 and led Somerville to the Class 2A semifinals in 1994.
 Terry returned to Angleton High School to be head coach in the 1995–96 season, during which he had a 15–13 record for a cumulative 64–34 high school coaching record.

 In 1996, Terry moved up to the major college level as an assistant at Baylor under Harry Miller.
 After two years at Baylor, Terry joined the staff of Jerry Wainwright as assistant coach at UNCW.
 During a stint that lasted from 1998 to 2002, Terry helped UNCW make the 2000 and 2002 NCAA Tournaments by way of winning the CAA Tournaments.
 As a #13 seed in 2002, UNCW upset #4 seed USC in the first round for the first NCAA Tournament win in program history.

 On June 11, 2002, Terry joined Texas as an assistant coach under Rick Barnes.
 At Texas, Terry helped recruit McDonald's All-American players like Kevin Durant, D. J. Augustin, and Tristan Thompson.
 Texas also made NCAA Tournament runs to the Final Four in 2003 and to the Elite Eight in 2006 and 2008.